 - 1 teaspoon freshly ground black pepper

-- 400 g mixed mushrooms or chopped button mushrooms (half white and half portobello)
+- 400 g mixed mushrooms or chopped mushrooms (half white and half portobello)

 - 120 g leeks, sliced